HOLIDAY IN THE SUN

 “Oh, sure!” smiled Kate and followed the man to his shop.
 Madam?
 Noone has ever called me madam before, Kate thought to herself and a big smile appeared on her face.

 She entered the shop and an intense smell of burning incense sticks hit her nose.
 When the merchant laid the twentieth dress on the counter, Kate felt like in a fairy tale.

 “Oh, please, stop.
 I really appreciate your kindness, but you don’t need to show me more…”

 “No, no…,” smiled Kate.
 “I mean, yes!
 I really love all of them!
 But if you keep on going, I will have to buy them all.”

 “Good, good!” the merchant smiled back at her.
 “Which one do you like the most?”

 “These five…,” Kate slowly pointed out the dresses she liked the most.

 In the end, Kate decided to buy only two of them.
 One long dress and one short.
 Not because the other three didn’t look nice on her, but simply because she didn’t want to spend all the money on clothes.
-When she went out of the shop, she noticed, that David was still in the relics shop.
+When she walked out of the shop, she noticed that David was still inside the relics shop.

-“So, basically all the relics you sell are only replicas?”
-Kate heard him ask the shop assistant, that seemed to understand him.
+“So, basically, all the relics you sell are only replicas?”
+Kate heard him ask the shop assistant, who seemed to have understood what David said.